ZYYSny/zyysny.github.io/content/en/home/service.md

 - I serve as a technical committee member of CVPR 2019-2025, ICCV 2021 & 2023 & 2025, ECCV 2020 & 2022 & 2024, NeurIPS 2022-2025, ICML 2024-2025, AAAI 2021-2025, ICLR 2023-2025, WACV 2025, and ACMMMM 2023-2025.

   Reviewer for:
+- npj (Nature Partner Journals) Artificial Intelligence (npj-AI)
 - IEEE Transactions on Image Processing (T-IP)
 - IEEE Transactions on Neural Networks and Learning Systems (T-NNLS)
 - IEEE Transactions on Multimedia (T-MM)
-- IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
+- IEEE Transactions on Circuits and Systems for Video Technology (T-CSVT)